“Chic B&B with friendly multilingual staff and a delightful breakfast terrace and wine bar in a central location”

 - Entry card for doors and floors allows easy, secure access (for when reception is closed)

-- An excellent breakfast buffet (unusual for Italy) in an airy, open-sided room; plus numerous eateries on your doorstep
+- An excellent breakfast buffet (unusual for Italy) in an airy, open-sided terrace; plus numerous eateries on your doorstep

 - No room service or minibar, though there is a small in-room fridge for storing your own provisions

-- Two of the rooms have shared bathrooms
+- Two of the rooms have shared bathrooms, though this will change soon with upcoming renovations

-- A couple of the rooms are on the small side
+- A couple of the rooms are on the small side, and a few a looking a little tired, but there are plans to refurbish soon

 Best time to go